 KfW Development Bank's aim is to fully preserve natural habitats.
-It invests just over EUR 1.5 billion in marine, land and hybrid protected areas.
-The promoted area has grown in the past two years by an area roughly equivalent to the size of Italy and covers 1.62 million km2.
-As well as designating new areas, KfW is committed to ensuring that conservation areas are managed more effectively, that local communities are more involved and that they have alternative income generation methods.
+It invests just over EUR 1.3 billion in marine, land and hybrid protected areas.
+By doing so, KfW also supports OECM-areas, such as deforestation-free zones, that are being used in a biodiversity-friendly manner by the local population.
+With these OECM areas now being included for the first time, the area supported by KfW now covers a total of 1.8 million km2.
+KfW is committed to ensuring that conservation areas are managed more effectively, that local communities are more involved and that they have alternative income generation methods.